-Noise codes are, generally, considered to be permissible time, place, manner restrictions.
-69 As long as a noise code does not target any particular type of speech (for example, bans on amplified sound only for political protests) and is applied using objective standards such as decibels or earshot distance, it will not run afoul of the First Amendment or Article I, Section 8.
-70 Cities may also permissibly restrict noisy activities in certain areas, such as restrictions on sound trucks (e.g., trucks playing campaign messages on a speaker) and unmuffled engines in residential neighborhoods.
-71 Again, as long as noise restrictions apply equally to everyone, they are permissible.
+70 Id. at 632 ("There is no doubt that, in connection with the pledges, the flag salute is a form of utterance.
+Symbolism is a primitive but effective way of communicating ideas.").
+71 See City of Portland v.
+Aziz, 47 Or.
+App.
+937, 947 (1980) (holding that city objective standards such as decibels or earshot distance, it will not run afoul of the First Amendment or Article I, Section 8.72 Cities may also permissibly restrict noisy activities in certain areas, such as restrictions on sound trucks (e.g., trucks playing campaign messages on a speaker) and unmuffled engines in residential neighborhoods.73 Again, as long as noise restrictions apply equally to everyone, they are permissible.

-69 See City of Portland v.
+71 See City of Portland v.
 Aziz, 47 Or.
 App.
 937, 947 (1980) (holding that city ordinance prohibiting unauthorized use of amplified speakers and similar devices was a reasonable time, place, manner restriction).